15 GESTURES TO KNOW USED BY THE FRENCH

 For example, if I go... it could mean I'm drunk, I've had too much to drink.

-For example, if my boyfriend goes to the bakery and I asked him for a pain au chocolat and he comes back and says "there was no more pain au chocolat, I got you a croissant" I can do ... to say that I don't care, it's a bit the same for me.
+For example, if my boyfriend goes to the bakery and I've asked him for a pain au chocolat and he comes back and says "there was no more pain au chocolat, I got you a croissant" I can do ... to say I don't care, it's a bit the same for me.

-Share this article
+Share this post

 Facebook